secretstartups/handbook/content/handbook/support/workflows/assigned-support-engineer/onboarding.md

 ## Overview

-When a customer signs the contract for an Assigned Support Engineer (ASE), the ASE becomes their primary point-of-contact at GitLab Support.
+When a customer signs the contract for an Assigned Support Engineer (ASE), the ASE becomes their primary point of contact at GitLab Support.

 When this happens then all involved parties (the ASE, customer, other Support Engineers, etc.) should be aligned on the correct processes to follow.
 Below are the